PyMamba/mamba-framework/docs/development/view.rst

 .. note::

-    The full code of the mamba web site can be found under the GPLv3 License at `https://github.com/DamnWidget/BlackMamba <https://github.com/DamnWidget/BlackMamba>`_
+    The full code of the mamba web site can be found under the GPLv3 License at `https://github.com/PyMamba/BlackMamba <https://github.com/PyMamba/BlackMamba>`_

 Rendering global templates from controller actions
 --------------------------------------------------

 We can pass a template name as the first argument (or as template keyword argument) to the template ``render`` method.
-If we passed ``self`` as value of the ``controller`` argument when you instantiate the ``Template`` object, then mamba should try to load it from the controller's templates directory and if can't find it then it will look in the global templates directory.
+If we passed ``self`` as value of the ``controller`` argument when you instantiate the ``Template`` object, then Mamba should try to load it from the controller's templates directory and if can't find it then it will look in the global templates directory.

-If mamba can't find any template with that name then it raises a :class:`core.templating.NotConfigured` exception.
+If Mamba can't find any template with that name then it raises a :class:`core.templating.NotConfigured` exception.

 Auto compiling LESS scripts
 ===========================

-Mamba can auto-compile `LESS <http://lesscss.org/>`_ scripts if the `lessc` tool has been istalled on the system as its available to the user that is running the mamba application.
+Mamba can auto-compile `LESS <http://lesscss.org/>`_ scripts if the `lessc` tool has been installed on the system and it's available to the user that is running the Mamba application.
-In case that the `lessc` tool is not installed on the system, the raw contents of the less file are returned as fallback.
+In case the `lessc` tool is not installed on the system, the raw contents of the less file are returned as fallback.

 To add a |less| resource to our application we should just place the |less| file into the `application/view/stylesheets` directory with the following header: